econia-labs/emojicoin-dot-fun/src/typescript/frontend/src/components/charts/README.md

 We update this state data with WebSocket updates and any time the current user registers a market.
-It's also fetched from the server component initially- thus we have a full and up to date picture of the currently registed markets.
+It's also fetched from the server component initially- thus we have a full and up to date picture of the currently registered markets.

 This data facilitates searching for market data in the search bar in the Chart component.